-- username: The username of the account to create. required - groups: A list of strings specifying which additional groups the account should be added to. optional - disable\modules: A list of strings specifying which cloud-init modules should be disabled. optional - metadata\sources: A string that sets the datasources that cloud-init should try fetching metadata from (corresponds to debconf-set-selections values).
+- username: The username of the account to create. required - disable_modules: A list of strings specifying which cloud-init modules should be disabled. optional - metadata_sources: A string that sets the datasources that cloud-init should try fetching metadata from.
 The source is automatically set when using the ec2 provider. optional